-Congress says the Facebook Monopoly Hurts Citizen Privacy
+Congress Says That The Facebook Monopoly Hurts Citizens' Privacy

 Return to Learning Center

 Remember seeing all of those technology company CEOs sweating in front of Congress in recent years and months?
 Well, a little news has emerged from that.
 In a rare display of Congress actually attempting to do their job, the House Judiciary Committee unveiled its conclusions from the technology company hearings on anti-trust law, user privacy, and other related issues on whether Amazon, Facebook, Apple, and Google are violating antitrust law and are doing a public disservice.
 Its 449-page report criticizes these firms for buying out competitors, promoting and prioritizing their their own services in search and App stores, and holding too much power over smaller businesses that use their platforms.
 The report is the result of a lengthy investigation into the practices of Facebook, Amazon, Google, and Apple that many label anticompetitive and is the work of the bipartisan House Subcommittee on Antitrust, Commercial and Administrative Law.
 Facebook was especially hit for some of their actions when it came to buying up their competitors like Instagram and WhatsApp.